lifthrasiir/rust-strconv/README.md

   and re-refined by Burger and Dybvig (the refinement itself was known but only described later).
   Requires a quite bit of stack (max 2KB), and may pose a problem with constrained environments.
   (Status: Implemented.
 Roughly tested.)
-* `grisu_inexact` implements the Grisu2 algorithm described by Florian Loitsch.
+* `grisu` implements the Grisu3 algorithm described by Florian Loitsch.
-  This *is* inexact, but is very fast and can be used as a replacement to `dragon`.
-  Uses about 1KB of precomputed table.
-(Status: I have a code but yet to integrate to strconv.)
-* `grisu` implements the Grisu3 algorithm, which is a conditional algorithm similar to Grisu2.
   This returns either a formatted number or an error, in which case the caller should fall back.
   Both case is very fast so it is best to use with `dragon`.
 Shares the same precomputed table as `grisu_inexact`.
-(Status: Implemented, exact pending.
-Tested exhaustively for f32, roughly for f64.)
+(Status: Implemented.
+Shortest case is tested exhaustively for f32, roughly for other cases.)
 * `system` is a dummy strategy for the comparison; it is Rust's built-in string conversion.
   This incurs the allocation (there is no way to avoid that), and it produces an inexact result.
 * `libc` is a dummy strategy for the comparison; it is C's `snprintf`.